Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

-Finally, Isaacson came up with a masterpiece about Steve Jobs’ personal and professional life and the mistakes he committed in starting a trillion dollar company from his dad’s garage.
+Finally, Isaacson came up with a masterpiece about Steve Jobs’ personal and professional life and the mistakes he committed to starting a trillion-dollar company from his dad’s garage.

 But despite all these flaws, he is an inspiration to all-rising entrepreneurs and businesses.

 - Change yourself to change the world